 Talking of conversation leads me to the second reason why I originally decided to move to Spain.
 The Spanish don’t only love small talk, their language is made for it and comes up with a variety of fill words: Vale…Bueno…entonces…mira….a ver…are perfectly suited for the moment you are lost for words and need a second or two to rethink your answer.

 Most people who outside of Spain have a pretty fancy idea of this style of food.
-If have experienced that most of my friends who came to visit me in Alicante wanted to “go out for tapas” and where surprised when the bars I took them to did not have dates in bacon or the obligatory meat balls.
+If have experienced that most of my friends who came to visit me in Alicante wanted to “go out for tapas”.
+Then where surprised when the bars I took them to did not have dates in bacon or the obligatory meat balls.

 What I love about tapas is not a certain food I would associate my tapas with, it is the shape, portioning and the culture behind it.
 Even though I would fully go out for tapas with friends and call than my dinner – the Spanish would never do that.
-Tapas are defined as little appetizers that you snack on along with your beer or wine while you wait for the real meal of the day.
+Tapas are defined as little appetizers that you snack on along with your beer or wine, waiting for the real meal of the day.

 Eating tapas is a social thing, it is not meant to fill you up.
 The best aspect about tapas is that you can have a lot of it!
 Because the portions are so small, you are never facing the uncomfortable decision for ONE single dish on the menu.
 Simply order a buffet of tapas and share it with your friends!